Handel Hendrix House: 23 Brook Street

-The museum incorporates the upper floors of its neighbour at 23 Brook Street, which was the home of American rock singer-guitarist Jimi Hendrix in 1968–1969.
+The museum incorporates the upper floors of its neighbour at 23 Brook Street, which was the home of the American rock singer-guitarist Jimi Hendrix in 1968–1969.
 These rooms were used for temporary exhibitions and events, but after fundraising, these and the rest of the rooms from the Hendrix apartment were opened to the public in February 2016 as "Handel and Hendrix in London".
 One exhibit permanently on display here is a collection of Hendrix's old records.
 Both houses have blue plaques for their respective occupants.

 Opening hours and events

-The house is open to the public six days a week (closed Sundays).
+The house is open to the public five days a week, Wednesday to Sunday.
 The museum has a lively events programme including live music, changing exhibitions, lectures and children's educational events.
-Several performances of baroque music are staged each month, recitals are sometimes during opening hours, but more usually in the early evening for a separate charge.
+Several performances of Baroque music are staged each month; recitals are sometimes during opening hours, but more usually in the early evening for a separate charge.